Galaxy Quest: Reaction from Star Trek actors

 Several actors who have had roles on various Star Trek television series and films have commented on Galaxy Quest in light of their own experiences with the franchise and its fandom.

 Related media

 Home video

 The film was released by DreamWorks Home Entertainment on VHS and DVD on May 2, 2000.
 The DVD version included a 10-minute behind-the-scenes feature, cast and crew biographies and interviews, and deleted scenes.
+During February 2006, Viacom (now known as Paramount Skydance) acquired the rights to Galaxy Quest and all other live-action films DreamWorks had released between 1997 and 2005, following its billion-dollar acquisition of the studio's live-action film and television assets.
+This deal put the film under the same corporate umbrella as the Star Trek franchise, which has been produced by Paramount Television and Paramount Pictures.
 A special 10th anniversary deluxe edition was released on both DVD and Blu-ray by Paramount Home Entertainment on May 12, 2009; though they lacked the same features on the original DVD release, they included several new featurettes on the film's history, the cast, and the special effects used in the film's making, alongside the deleted scenes.
 For the film's 20th anniversary, a "Never Give Up, Never Surrender Edition" Blu-ray was released on November 5, 2019, featuring the same features as the 10th edition; a special SteelBook Best Buy exclusive was released on September 17, 2019.
+For the film's 25th anniversary, a 4K Ultra HD Blu-ray edition was released on December 3, 2024, by Paramount Home Entertainment.
+This edition includes the bonus features from the 10th anniversary deluxe edition, as well as a new interview with director Dean Parisot.
+This edition is the first home video release to have the original theatrical aspect ratio changes.